elprice/pihole-disable/README.md

 ```

 ## Usage
-pihile-disable should be available @ http://\<your-pihole-url\>/disable
+pihile-disable should be available @ http://\<your-pihole-url\>/disable/

-Click the buttons to disable pihole!
+Click the buttons to disable pihole temporarily!

+> [!TIP]
-> **Note**: if a different path than /disable/ is desired just clone the project to a different directory name under /var/www/html and update the 17-pihole-disable.conf regex to the new directory path
+> If a different path than http://\<your-pihole-url\>/disable/ is desired just clone the project to a different directory name under /var/www/html and update the 17-pihole-disable.conf 'disable' references to the new directory name